0xdg/OLEDScreenSaver/README.md

 This does not restore the window location to the selected screen after it has been turned to sleep or powered off.
 The workaround for this is always using the primary screen for detecting the bounds.
 If you find a way to get Location to target the right screen without restarting the app, please let me know.
 In the meantime, we will use the primary screen for bounds detection.
 Seems to work regardless of past screen state.

+You may want to Exit the program after using it instead of killing it so it removes any Windows hooks in place.

 # Notes

 Tested on Windows 10 18363.1316, not sure about the other versions.